-61. Is the recording of a deed that conveys an easement or a right of way (including a conservation easement) to another person subject to the deed recording fee?
+61. Is the recording of a deed that conveys an easement or a right of way to another person subject to the deed recording fee?

-The recording of a deed that conveys an easement or a right of way including a conservation easement) to another person is subject to the deed recording fee, unless otherwise exempt under the law, based on the value of the easement or right of way as determined by Code Section 12-24-30.
+The recording of a deed that conveys an easement or a right of way to another person is subject to the deed recording fee, unless otherwise exempt under the law, based on the value of the easement or right of way as determined by Code Section 12-24-30.

-Note: In addition to the discussion portion of this document, see Questions #1 through #4 above for a discussion of "value" as determined by Code Section 12-24-30.
+Note: In addition to the discussion portion of this document, see Questions #1 through #4 for a discussion of "value" as determined by Code Section 12-24-30.